 Where to find shared cM on 23andMe

-The image below shows where to find the shared cM information on the 23andMe chromosome browser.
+The image below shows where to find the shared cM information on the 23andMe chromosome browser, which is called the “Advanced DNA Comparison Tool” and is accessible by hovering over the Friends and Family tab on the top navigation menu.
 Read “How to use the 23andMe Chromosome Browser” for more details.

 For more about understanding your 23andMe results, you might find this post helpful: